Visitors at Butchart Gardens, Victoria BC

 How to Get to The Butchart Gardens from Vancouver

 The easiest option is to take a ferry from Vancouver to Victoria.
-The ferry ride takes about 90 minutes, and when you arrive in Victoria, you can drive there in about 30 minutes.
+The ferry takes about 90 minutes; when you arrive in Victoria, you can drive to the gardens in about 25 minutes.

 Don’t have a car?
-You can get a bus from downtown Vancouver that includes the ferry over.
-From here, you can get to Butchart Gardens from the Inner Harbour using public transport.
+You can get Vancouver to Victoria bus, which includes your ticket aboard the ferry.
+Once you arrive, you can get to Butchart Gardens from the Inner Harbour using public transport or the Express Shuttle.

 This is only recommended if you’re looking for a bucket list scenic flight across the Salish Sea.

-It’s a tad pricey, so for this reason you’ll probably prefer the all-inclusive packages from Vancouver.
+It’s a tad pricey, so you’ll probably prefer the all-inclusive packages from Vancouver.

 How to Get to The Butchart Gardens from Seattle

-Once you arrive in Victoria, you can take a taxi or the #81 bus to the gardens.
+Once you arrive in Victoria, you can take the Express Shuttle or any of the options below.

 How to Get to Butchart Gardens from Victoria

-If you’re using public transit to get from downtown Victoria to Butchart Gardens the #31 bus from Douglas and Pandora is the quickest option, though do keep in mind this is a journey of about 48 stops over 65 minutes.
+If you’re using public transit, the #75 bus from Douglas and Pandora is the quickest option, though do keep in mind that the journey can take over an hour.

 If you’re low on time and tolerance for transit, I strongly suggest considering the Victoria all-inclusive package to eliminate the hassle.

-They’re open all year round, but the best time to visit Butchart Gardens is obviously during the spring and summer months.
+They’re open all year round, but the best time to visit Butchart Gardens is spring and summer.

 During these months, the gardens are in full bloom, and there is an abundance of flowers and plants to see.
 Not to mention, the British Columbia weather is typically nicer during these months.